popeyeotaku/atntest/atntest.md

 <<ser_read>>
 ```

-To start our write, we must output a TALK ATN command.
+To start our write, we must output a LISTEN ATN command to the other device, so we can TALK to it.

 ```{.asm6502 #ser_write}
     bit ser_online_flag